Wabinab/xenoblade-chronicles-2/src/11_after_the_fight.md

 ---

-===

-Outside the theater, Cole gave Rex the assassin dagger he was looking at for long.
-"What's this?"
+Outside the theater, Cole handed Rex the assassin dagger he'd been looking at when Malos arrived.
+Rex wondered, "What's this?"

 "Take it, and go to Indol.
-That dagger's owner- will... tell you how you can get to Elysium."
+That dagger's owner- will... tell you how you can get to Elysium." he instructed.

 "This is... a Blade weapon, right?
 Who's its owner?"

 "The man who was **once** my Driver."

 "Your...
 Driver? _Huh?_ But then..."
-He opened up his chest and showed the crystal; it had some veins growing beside the crystal.
+He revealed his chest to show some creased veins growing around the crystal on his chest.

 ![Cole's Core Crystal](images/142_core_crystal.jpg)

 Gramps explained, "Cole is a Blade.
-We fought together in the Aegis War. _Yes..._ His **real name**, is Minoth."
+We fought together in the Aegis War. _Yes..._ His **real name**- is Minoth."

 Tora noticed, "Blades not get old though.
 Why Cole look so old?"

 "Because I'm one of the **cursed** ones.
 A Flesh Eater."
-Nia knew that phrase, felt shocked she'd heard it a second time.
+Nia knew that phrase, felt shocked she'd heard it elsewhere.

 But not Rex.
 "A...
 Flesh Eater?"